kellertuer/MVIRT/Readme.md

 or take a look at the `algorithms/` and `manifolds/` functions and classes.

 ## Authors
-The package was initialized by Ronny Bergmann <bergmann@mathematik.uni-kl.de>.
+The package was initialized by Ronny Bergmann <bergmann@mathematik.uni-kl.de>
+and some algorithms were implemented by Johannes Persch <persch@mathematik.uni-kl.de>.

 ## References
 The examples provided in this toolbox are published in the following articles